 Another differentiating feature between nikon d500 vs d750 is the rear screen’s touch sensitivity.
 The d750 is designed with a conventional panel, while the d500 has a touchscreen.
 When you are setting the camera’s focus point, the touch control feature is very helpful.

 Overall, the advantages of Nikon d500 over the d750 include better video performance, more detailed LCD, faster burst and shutter, easier data transfer and device pairing, and better JPGs.
+You mayy also like to checkout photo stick mobile.

 Why Consider the Nikon d750 Over the Nikon d500